ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 - [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) - Create a single node virtual cluster on your workstation.
 Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) to get Minikube installed on your workstation.

 We not only recommend to complete the three Minikube installation steps on the link above but also read the [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) page for getting more familiar with Minikube.
-We can learn there interesting things such as reusing our Docker daemon, getting the Minikube's ip or opening the Minikube's dashboard for GUI interaction with out Kubernetes Cluster.

 Alternatively, you can also use [Docker Edge](https://www.docker.com/kubernetes)